2013 Subaru BRZ Interior

 - "Subaru has plenty of experience making the most of black plastic, and the BRZ cabin doesn't let down, with various textures and minor bits of trim like metal-look finishing on the center console and (Legacy) door handles, and contrasting stitching on the shift boot and (Legacy) handbrake handle being enough to break things up." -- Autoblog

-Like affordable sports cars such as the Chevrolet Camaro, reviewers agree that the back seats of the Subaru BRZ are best left to children.
+As with affordable sports cars such as the Chevrolet Camaro, reviewers agree that the back seats of the Subaru BRZ are best left to children.
 Critics agree that the BRZ’s front seats, however, are comfortable and supportive.
-Additionally, one auto writer comments that front-seat entry and exit is easy for 6-footers, thanks to a roofline that peaks right where the driver gets in.
+Additionally, one auto writer comments that front-seat entry and exit are easy for 6-footers, thanks to a roofline that peaks right where the driver gets in.

 - "It's great in other ways, too -- it's 9 inches shorter than the Cayman, but seats two additional people.
 The BRZ's front seats are highly supportive and very comfortable, though the rears are for very short trips or very short passengers." -- Automobile Magazine